-Azure Machine Learning Studio Algorithm and Module Reference
+Azure Machine Learning Studio: algorithm and module help

-Azure Machine Learning is a cloud predictive analytics service that makes it possible to quickly create and deploy predictive models as analytics solutions.
-The Machine Learning service is cloud-based, and eliminates setup and installation concerns because you can work through your web browser on any Internet-connected PC.
+Azure Machine Learning Studio is a cloud predictive analytics service that makes it possible to quickly create and deploy predictive models as analytics solutions.
+The machine learning tools are mostly cloud-based services, which eliminates setup and installation concerns because you can work through your web browser on any internet-connected PC.

-- Log into your Studio workspace and get started
+- Sign in to your Machine Learning Studio workspace and get started.

 What is Azure Machine Learning Studio?

-If you have not used machine learning before, see these resources:
+If you have not used machine learning before, try these resources:

 - Webinars and on-demand videos

-Each module represents a set of code that can run independently and perform a machine learning task, given the required inputs.
+Each module in Machine Learning Studio represents a set of code that can run independently and perform a machine learning task, given the required inputs.
 A module might contain a particular algorithm, or perform a task that is important in machine learning, such as missing value replacement, or statistical analysis.

-- Use the Data Input and Output modules to get data from cloud sources.
-You can write your results or intermediate data to Azure storage, SQL database, or Hive, while running an experiment, or use cloud storage to exchange data between experiments.
+Data input and output modules do the work of moving data from cloud sources into your experiment.
+You can write your results or intermediate data to Azure Storage, a SQL database, or Hive, while running an experiment, or use cloud storage to exchange data between experiments.

-- Text analytics modules include support for Vowpal Wabbit and various natural language proessing (NLP) tasks.
+Text analytics modules support various natural language processing tasks.

 In this reference section, you'll find technical background on the machine learning algorithms, implementation details if available, and links to sample experiments that demonstrate how the module is used.
-All examples are available for public use, in the Cortana Intelligence Gallery.
+You can download examples in the Azure AI Gallery to your workspace.
+These examples are for public use.

-If you are logged into Studio and have created an experiment, you can get information about a specific module by selecting the module and then clicking the more help link in the Quick Help pane.
+If you are signed in to Machine Learning Studio and have created an experiment, you can get information about a specific module.
+Select the module, then select the more help link in the Quick Help pane.

 |Data Types List||This section contains reference topics describing the learner interfaces, and the